-The basins and their associated drains would be constructed, as needed, early in the indicative construction schedule to direct runoff for treatment before discharge from the airport site.
-Each basin would include a forebay with provision for Alum (aluminium sulphate) dosing to assist with settling of dispersive sediments before discharge to receiving waters.
-Depending on final earthworks levels, some amendment to the inlet structures may be required to divert runoff into the ponds at the completion of the site preparation works.
+The basins and their associated drains would be constructed, early in the indicative construction schedule to direct runoff for treatment before discharge from the airport site.
+The basin forebay would include provision for Alum (aluminium sulphate) dosing to assist with settling of dispersive sediments, improving water quality before discharge to receiving waters.
+Depending on final earthworks levels, some amendment to the inlet structures may be required to divert runoff into the ponds at the completion of the earthworks.
 Installation of pipe and/or box culverts would occur progressively as the earthworks are completed.